Initiative

 In addition to providing a record of personal maker skills, experiences, and accomplishments, this information can also be used as part of developing a maker passport system; a use case for this is currently under development as part of the European Commission’s mAkE project.

-Creates a Framework for Access
+Framework for Access

 Passport holder (maker) identity